The success, or failure, of a hiking trip, can all come down to the choices we make when buying or choosing our gear, and in particular our clothing.

-These days, we have countless clothing options at our disposal.
-So many that beginners could be forgiven for grabbing the first decent-looking garments they lay their hands on to spare themselves the cognitive overload.
-To help you avoid this temptation, we’ve put together a guide to assist you in choosing hiking attire for all seasons and conditions.
+These days, we have countless clothing options available.
+So many, in fact, that beginners might be tempted to grab the first decent-looking garments to avoid feeling overwhelmed.
+To help you resist this temptation, we’ve compiled this guide to assist you in choosing hiking apparel for all seasons and conditions.

 Table of Contents